daboynb/playcurlNEXT/Readme.md

 - Check for integity.

 # How it Works
-- At every boot, the fingerprint (fp) will be pulled.
+- At every boot, the fingerprint (fp) will be pulled using the action.sh script of your pif module.
 - Every 30 minutes, the updated fingerprint will be downloaded.

 # How to configure extra settings